This post may contain affiliate links.

 5 – Kill Odor Creating Germs with Hydrogen Peroxide

-When I want to add a little umph to my vinegar and water solution, I add hydrogen peroxide.
+When I want to add a little oomph to my cleaning, I swap out the vinegar for hydrogen peroxide.
 I usually do this when the dogs track mud into the house, when the house is particularly ripe, or if I've been grinding meat (blood splatter).

 6 – Clean Odors with an Air Purifier